William2399/cse15l-lab-reports/index.md

 3. After downloading the installer, click on it and follow instructions to install VSCode

-4. Once successfully installed, click on the program to run it
+4. Once successfully installed, click on the program to run it.
+A VSCode window like the one below should then appear

    ![](VSCode.png)

 ## Remotely Connecting

 Next, we will explore how to work on a **remote computer** through VSCode.
-It is important for programmers to learn how to make use of remote servers, a skill relevant both in school and the workforce.
+It is important for programmers to learn how to make use of remote servers, a skill relevant both in higher-education and the workforce.

 1. In VSCode, open the terminal.
-You can use the Ctrl+` shortcut or clicking on 'New Terminal' found by hovering over the Terminal option in the menu.
+You can use the Ctrl+` shortcut or clicking on 'New Terminal' found by hovering over the 'Terminal' option in the menu.

    ![](Terminal.png)